Table of Contents

 Parc de la Colline du Château is located on the eastern part of the city.
 It features a steep hill from which you can catch a glimpse of the French Riviera.
 You will also have the opportunity of seeing the blue sea in the Baie des Anges from the hilltop.

 You can easily catch the sight of great landmarks like the port and Hotel Negresco.
-You can get to the top of the hill by foot from Vieille Ville if you are fit.
+Getting to the top of the hill by foot from Vieille Ville is easy!
 However, there is a free elevator on the ground to help you during summer.

 Musée Marc Chagall is a museum named after the artist whose works are exhibited there.
 Its garden layout is well designed and there is a concert hall with stained-glass windows.